rz520/CMEECourseWork/Week1/code/README.md

 compile the text file into a pdf file and open the pdf file
 usage:
 bash CompileLaTeX.sh filename
-#remember do not type the text file suffix .tex
+#remember to type the text file suffix .tex
-#please install latex before use this shell script
+#please install LaTeX before use this shell script
 #if you are a mac user, please install evince before using this shell script, otherwise you could not use evince command

 ConcatenateTwoFiles.sh